-The first training session of the season is normally a simple exercise in maneuverability, but for Mike Bossy it was a nightmare.
-Suffering an excruciating pain in the back, his first thought was that it was something new and he'd get over it.
+The first training session of the season is normally a simple exercise in maneuvrability, but for Mike Bossy, it was a nightmare.
+Suffering excruciating pain in his back, his first thought was that it was something new and he'd get over it.
 Bossy hated training camp, exhibition games and everything that preceded the opening of the season, and the pain reminded him of that.

 Various doctors made different diagnoses but treatment didn't produce any results.
 That 10th season was the worst in his entire NHL career.
-It was the first time he was unable to score 50 goals, managing only 38 instead.
+It was the first time he was unable to score 50 goals, managing only 38.
 He refused to participate in the 1987 Rendez-vous series when his affliction got the best of him.
-In fact, it was enough to put an end to the professional career of the Bossy - one of the top scorers in the entire history of the league.
-And the first player to speak out publicly against rough play on the ice.
+In fact, it was enough to put an end to the professional career of Bossy, one of the top scorers in the history of the league -- and the first player to speak out publicly against rough play on the ice.

-When the time came to choose a junior club, the family gave preference to the Laval Nationals, a very ordinary team that was based in a suburb of their native city of Montreal.
-The club even sponsored the entire family's move to a home near the stadium.
+When the time came to choose a junior club, the family gave preference to the Laval Nationals, a very ordinary team that was based in a suburb of their native Montreal.
+The club even sponsored the family's move to a home near the arena.
 That's how 14-year-old Mike Bossy joined the Quebec Major Junior Hockey League.
 And it was an experience that might make a player think about giving it all up.

-In his first season, Bossy scored an all-time rookie record of 53 goals and chalked up a total of 92 points to win the Calder Trophy.
-No one doubted his talents as a sharpshooter, but questions surfaced about whether he would ever be able to play defense.
-In the junior league, Bossy hadn't ever tried to play defense well on a mediocre team that had needed a goal-scoring machine to remain afloat.
+In his first season, Bossy scored a then rookie record of 53 goals and chalked up a total of 92 points to win the Calder Trophy.
+No one doubted his talents as a sharpshooter, but questions surfaced about whether he would ever be able to play defence.
+In junior, Bossy hadn't ever needed to play defence on a mediocre team that had needed goal scoring to remain afloat.
 It was in the NHL that he had to learn the ABCs of playing in his own end.
-It was very rare to come across press reports about how Wayne Gretzky or Mario Lemieux played in their own end zones, but journalists wrote a lot about Bossy's defensive skills.
+It was very rare to come across press reports about how Wayne Gretzky or Mario Lemieux played in their own end, but journalists wrote a lot about Bossy's defensive skills.

 Having scored over 50 goals in three successive seasons, Bossy needed a fresh impetus.
 So he invented it.
 The great forward for the Montreal Canadiens, Maurice 'Rocket' Richard, scored 50 goals in 50 games in the 1944-45 season.
 Thirty-six years later, no one had ever been able to repeat that feat.
 Only a very few of his closest friends, including Trottier, knew about Bossy's plan.
 They liked the idea.
 But his partners couldn't imagine what it was going to cost them.